HackBalak/REDCELL/README.md

 # REDCELL

-Redcell is an Infrastructure as Code Lab of red teamers operations , it's built by Vagrant and Ansible , and it can be run locally .
+Redcell is an Infrastructure as Code Lab of red teamers operations , it's built using Vagrant and Ansible , and it can be run locally .

 This lab is made of six virtual machines that seems necessary for the CKC steps :